-Missouri generally does not cap non-economic damages in standard traffic injury cases (medical malpractice rules are different).
+Missouri generally does not cap non-economic damages in standard personal injury cases.
+Medical malpractice cases have different rules.

-Firm founder Alvin A. Wolff, Jr. is both a seasoned personal injury lawyer (practicing since 1979) and an avid cyclist.
-He authored The Total Guide for Motorcycle and Bicycle Accident Victims in Missouri (And the Seven Mistakes that Can Sink Your Claim)—a practical handbook that explains what to expect from insurance companies and how to protect your case after a crash.
+Attorney Alvin A. Wolff Jr. wrote The Total Guide for Motorcycle and Bicycle Accident Victims in Missouri (And the Seven Mistakes that Can Sink Your Claim).
+This practical handbook explains what to expect from insurance companies and how to protect your case after a crash.

-Missouri: St. Louis City, St. Louis County (Clayton, Ladue, Kirkwood, Webster Groves, Brentwood, Ballwin, Chesterfield, Maryland Heights, Florissant, University City), St. Charles County (St. Charles, O’Fallon, St. Peters, Wentzville), Jefferson County (Arnold, Fenton), and surrounding communities.
+Missouri: We serve cyclists throughout St. Louis City and St. Louis County, including Clayton, University City, Richmond Heights, Brentwood, Maplewood, Webster Groves, Kirkwood, Ladue, Creve Coeur, Ballwin, Chesterfield, Maryland Heights, and Florissant.
+We also serve St. Charles County (St. Charles, O'Fallon, St. Peters, Wentzville), Jefferson County (Arnold, Fenton), and surrounding communities.

-Colorado: Steamboat Springs and Routt County (Hayden, Oak Creek, Yampa), serving cyclists across the Yampa Valley and Northwest Colorado.
+Colorado: Steamboat Springs and Routt County (Hayden, Oak Creek, Yampa), serving clients throughout the Yampa Valley and Northwest Colorado.

 Alvin A. Wolff, Jr. is a distinguished St. Louis personal injury attorney with 46 years of experience handling more than 7,500 personal injury and medical malpractice cases, securing hundreds of millions of dollars in compensation for clients.